 Winter Virtual Concert

-Join Hope Choir of Nations, hosted by Asylee Women Enterprise, and Friends for our Winter Virtual Concert on Saturday, December 5, 2020 at 7:00 pm!
-This concert is presented by RICH in Music: Refugee-Immigrant Connection & Healing and Asylee Women Enterprise.
-The event will feature singing and other music and dance offerings.
-It will also include photos and insights from our special Fall project, creating beautifully decorated clay vessels and learning to share our stories.
+Enjoy the recording of our Winter Virtual Concert from Hope Choir of Nations, hosted by Asylee Women Enterprise, and Friends.
+This unique concert took place on Saturday, December 5, 2020 at 7:00 pm EST!
+This concert was presented by RICH in Music: Refugee-Immigrant Connection & Healing, Asylee Women Enterprise and The Benedictine Sisters of Baltimore, Emmanuel Monastery.
+The event featured singing and other music and dance offerings.
+It also included photos and insights from our special Fall project, creating beautifully decorated clay vessels and learning to share our stories.

 Our Fall project involved exploring identity through clay vessel workshops with Teaching Artist Susan Tuberville, M.F.A., and storytelling workshops with Storyteller and Coach Jennifer Rudick Zunikoff.

 Please explore our website at www.richinmusic.org to learn more and/or to make a donation.
 All donations are tax deductible.
 For more information, please contact firstname.lastname@example.org or 443-648-5633.
 Thank you for your interest!

 NEW!
 Visit our new page with resources for activities and information for the Coronavirus pandemic.
 We are continuing to provide services online via Zoom.
 Please contact us for more information!
 (April 2020)

 Enjoy our new video below with photos from our work!
 It is accompanied by Hope Choir of Nations, hosted by Asylee Women Enterprise (and administered by RICH in Music).
 The choir is singing “I Go My Merry Way” (Tous Les Chemins) by Soeur Sourire & Regney; and a song from Togo, “Ekpe le toume na woa.”